Hardscape are committed to:

-As a business we respect workers, their legal rights, labour and employment law and know that our entire supply chain is free from exploitation and discrimination, allowing all employees to work in conditions of freedom, equity and security.
+As a business we respect workers, their legal rights, labour and employment law and know that our entire supply chain is free from exploitation and discrimination, allowing all employees to work in conditions of freedom, equality and security.

 To diligent Landscape Architects, Architects, Contractors, Engineers and other interested parties to our entire product range, we affirm that Hardscape are a family heritage company who believe in being a trusted brand.
 In essence we are your Business and Human Rights diligence and we are your Ethical Trade Pioneers.

 The Modern Slavery Act became UK Corporate Law in October 2015, Hardscape meet the requirements of the Modern Slavery Act and our public statement is lodged with the Modern Slavery Registrar here.
 Hardscape are also verified under BRE’s Ethical Labour Sourcing (ELS) Standard here.